2003scape/rscsundae/doc/features.md

 - [x] Using the windmill
 - [x] Using ladders
 - [x] Using stairs
-- [ ] Al Kharid general store should reject silk
-- [ ] Equipment level requirements
+- [x] Equipment level requirements
 - [ ] Silverlight effect
 - [ ] Punching dummies